Cat Sitting FAQs

 Will you medicate my cat?

 I have lots of experience giving cats medication and I do offer medication administration free of charge.
 I can't, however, guarantee I will be able to medicate all cats but I'm pretty versed in various techniques so I'm quite comfortable doing it.
-However, because there is a specific timing involved with medication jobs, I have to limit incoming cats with medication needs.
-This helps ensure my availability to my roster that currently have medication needs or that may eventually end up with medication needs.
-So, although I do medicate, I do not take on first-time clients as medication clients.
+However, although I do medicate, I do not take on first-time clients as medication clients.
 Cats need to come on board first without medication needs.
 I do not however, offer a diabetic injection service.
 I recommend hiring an overnight sitter for those so the eating and response to injection can be monitored for a longer period of time.

 Do you watch other pets in the household?